openspyrit/spyrit-examples/2021_Optics_express/README.md

 This folder contains two script

-* main.py:  the script generates the figures in the paper from trained networks (typically run in spyder)
+* main.py:  generates the figures in the paper  (typically run in Spyder).
+It requires trained networks.
-* train.py: the script can be used to retrain the network (typically run in a terminal)
+* train.py: can be used to train the reconstruction networks (typically run in a terminal)

 # Install the dependencies